wizard112/2025-DEV2-008-MyTicTacToe/README.md

 ## Improvements

-- I encountered an issue with mutable state flow and the playing ui state, the map has the same reference that board of Game Use Case when there is a change the mutable compares old value and new value but it is the same and the new value does not emit the view.
+- I encountered an issue with the mutable state flow and the playing ui state, the map of ui state has the same reference that the board of Game Use Case.
+  When there is a change in the board the mutable compares old value and new value but it is the same because they share the same reference and the new value does not emitted by the mutable to the view.
-  I use toMap() to create a copy and force to emit new value, it is not the best approach, need to think a more elegant and good practice approach
+  I use toMap() to create a copy of the board to enforce the mutable to emit new value to the view.
+  I know it is not the best approach, need to think a more elegant and a good practice approach
-- I am not ok with the conditions and loops use in the verifiers to check different rows, I think I can use the different operations of Collections to have a code more readable, easy to understand and to evolve.
+- I am not ok with the conditions and loops that I use in the verifiers to check the different rows.
+  I think I mut to use the different operations of Collections to have a code more readable, easy to understand and to evolve.
-- Management of Mutable State Flow in View Model

 ## Sources